-Very often, merely looking at a cat will tell you quite a lot about its overall health.
+Very often, merely looking at a cat will tell you quite a lot about his or her overall health.
 It is important to know the things one should observe when looking for a new cat.
-Please remember when adopting a new cat, that even a cat with less then excellent health may be a wonderful pet once it gets the proper medical treatment.
+Please remember when adopting a new cat, that even a cat with less than excellent health may be a wonderful pet once he or she gets the proper medical treatment.

 Here are some things to look for when trying to assess a cat's health.

 Always keep an eye on the basic behavior patterns such as using the litterbox, grooming, and of course, eating and drinking.
 If anything strikes you as odd, consult your vet.
-After keeping a cat for some time and coming to know its nature, you can identify with relative ease any significant change in the way the cat behaves.
-If you’re a first-time owner, and not sure what to expect as “normal” you are welcome to ask experienced owners on our cat forums.
+After keeping a cat for some time and coming to know his or her nature, you can identify with relative ease any significant change in the way the cat behaves.
+If you're a first-time owner, and not sure what to expect as "normal" you are welcome to ask experienced owners in our cat forums.

 Cats are the masters of balance.
 A healthy cat's gait is steady and fluid.
 A cat showing signs of losing balance could be suffering from various health problems.
 It doesn't have to be as dramatic as cerebellar hypoplasia.
 Limping, difficulty with jumping, or any other problem related to movement, can indicate anything from nutritional deficiencies to fractures or even eye or ear problems.

-The cat’s coat directly reflects its state of health.
-The fur of a healthy cat is smooth and pleasant to touch, and does not show bald patches, wounds, or cat fleas.
+The cat's coat directly reflects his or her state of health.
+The fur of a healthy cat is smooth and pleasant to touch and does not show bald patches, wounds, or cat fleas.
 A dry and coarse coat may be a sign of unbalanced nutrition.

 The presence of fleas can be detected by tiny black dots, hidden down deep near the roots of the hairs.
 Read more about fleas, how to find them and how to treat them in our article about cat fleas.
 Their presence of fleas usually indicates worms in the cat's intestines, as well as possible skin problems that might be directly caused by flea bites.

-The cat’s ears should be pink and clean.
-If you see a waxy brownish-black secretion in the cat’s ears, check for the presence of ear mites (a miniscule ear parasite common among cats).
-Very often, a cat infected with ear mites will also scratch its ears and shake its head, and you may be able to see scabs in that area.
+The cat's ears should be pink and clean.
+If you see a waxy brownish-black secretion in the cat's ears, check for the presence of ear mites (a minuscule ear parasite common among cats).
+Very often, a cat infected with ear mites will also scratch its ears and shake his or her head, and you may be able to see scabs in that area.
 You will not be able to see the mites themselves, as they are microscopic.
 A vet needs to give the final diagnosis and will also guide you about the treatment.

 The nose of a healthy cat should be velvety and pleasant in texture, and without any discharge.
 The nose can be moist to varying degrees, but never very wet.